 A relatively recent addition to the Blink line is a refreshed indoor model which strips the weatherproofing but still offers power from two AA cells rather than USB.
 Setting this up can be considerably less than irksome than running another cable around your home, and like its Blink Outdoor cousin the battery will manage an impressive two years (though only if it’s not triggered too often).
 The camera is 1080P, so it holds up against others.
 On the downside, you can’t record an extended live view without pressing a button on your app, but the software is well designed, and it’s easy to use features like the two-way talk.
 The app makes it straightforward to limit alert regions as well as time and sensitivity for the motion trigger; you can even mark areas for non-recording for privacy or, at the other end of the scale, disable the camera’s blinking status light for discretion.
 A mount is included in the box.
 As with the Blink Mini, you can record footage locally but the Sync Module 2 is essential – not optional – and necessary with your first Blink camera; that’s why you’ll see them sold in ‘kit’ and ‘add-on camera’ packs.

 The original Wyze Cam compact cubic camera could do a lot for comparatively little, so where could they go next?
 It turned out that, while staying true to the competitive pricing, the next step was a version which can physically pan 360˚ in 3 seconds.
 Ideal if you want to position it somewhere central in a big kitchen/diner and define up to 4 waypoints the camera can turn to and monitor.
+It can also be triggered by sound, and offers CO and smoke detection despite the low price tag.
 Admittedly the camera does seem to have a habit of panning a little over enthusiastically, and at 15fps the video could be smoother, but the field of view is large enough to see a rogue dog anyway.
 In fact the ability to pan is superbly suited to keeping an eye on pets (or raccoons) exploring and you can always at least give them a verbal warning via the two-way speaker.
-A nice plus is, if mounted off the horizontal, the pan still works and – if you’re interested – you can choose to have a box highlight the motion the camera spotted.
+A nice plus is, if mounted off the horizontal, the pan still works and – if you’re interested – you can choose to have a box highlight the motion the camera spotted.(opens in new tab)